SohamGovande/pneumonia-detection-with-vision-transformer/README.md

     ```
     git clone https://github.com/tikendraw/pneumonia-detection-with-vision-transformer.git
     ```
+2. Install the requirements
+    ```
+    pip install requirements.txt
+    ```
-2. Prepare the dataset and configure the  `config.py` then execute the config.py.
+3. Prepare the dataset and configure the  `config.py` then execute the config.py.

     > folder structure must be
     ```